simonknittel/discord-bot-api/documentation/develop_your_own_plugin.md

 **4. Done**

-I want to access the `config.json`
+I want to access the `config.cson`
 ---
 **1. Import the configModule with:**
 ```javascript